-D.A.D. understands these immediate concerns.
-However, we’re also committed to Long-term Support.
-Our Motto is, “From Hurt to Healing” We know that grieving is a process that unfolds over time, and support groups can provide ongoing support as individuals navigate the different stages of grief in order to heal.
-Although support groups for death and dying play a vital role in helping individuals navigate, there are times when additional resources are needed to make it possible for counseling.
+We at “Hurt to Healing” understands these immediate concerns, and we’re also committed to Long-term Support.
+We know that hurt and grieving is a process that unfolds over time, and support groups can provide ongoing support as individuals navigate the different stages of hurt in order to heal.
+Emotional wounds are not always visible, they are often misunderstood or minimized by others, which can make the process even more difficult.

 How does the healing process work?